calcaide/javascript-style-guide/README.md

 <a name="classes--use-class"></a><a name="3.1"></a>
 - [3.1](#classes--use-class) Always use `class`.
 Avoid manipulating `prototype` directly.

-*Why?* Javascript classes introduced in ECMAScript 6, are syntactical sugar over prototype-based inheritance and provide a much simpler and clear syntax to create objects and deal with inheritance.
+*Why?* Javascript classes introduced in ECMAScript 6, are syntactical sugar over prototype-based inheritance and provide a much simpler and clear syntax to create objects and deal with class inheritance.

 ```javascript
 // avoid